This blog answers the most frequently asked questions about investing in gold in Australia.

 A “real interest rate” is the interest rate adjusted for inflation.

-However, with central banks around the world printing money and keeping interest rates low for the next few years until there is meaningful inflation, there is a major reason for investors to turn to gold.
+During the economic fallout of Covid-19 central banks around the world were printing money and keeping interest rates low until there is meaningful inflation, this created a major reason for investors to turn to gold.
+Gold remains a valuable asset in any investor’s portfolio, acting as protection against currency devaluation and inflation.

 Why do Stockspot clients own all the same % in gold regardless of portfolio type?